deis/workflow/src/managing-workflow/platform-ssl.md

   tls.key: LS0...LQo=
 ```

-Once you've created the `deis-router-plaform-cert.yaml` file, you can install the manifest with `kubectl create -f
+Once you've created the `deis-router-platform-cert.yaml` file, you can install the manifest with `kubectl create -f
 deis-router-platform-cert.yaml`.
-The Deis Workflow router will automatically notice the new secret and update configuration its
+The Deis Workflow router will automatically notice the new secret and update its
-on-the-fly.
+configuration on-the-fly.

 ## Installing SSL on a Load Balancer